FAIMS/burial-mounds-web/README.md

 ### Record Page Front Matter Template

-The YAML template for record pages is the *\_import/template.yaml* file.
-The script that will generate record pages will use that as a template for the record pages.
+The YAML template for `record pages` is the *\_import/template.yaml* file.
+The script that will generate `record pages` will use that as a template for the `record pages`.
 The layout file that *\_import/template.yaml* uses is the *\_layout/record.html* file.

 [Back to TOC](#table-of-contents)